-Learn to Program with C# – ARRAYS – Beginner Unity Tutorial
+Learn to Program with C# – What’s an Array in C Sharp? – Unity Tutorial

 Diving into the world of arrays is like unlocking a treasure chest of possibilities in game development.
 Let me take you on a journey through the realm of arrays, using the analogy of creating an inventory system for a role-playing game (RPG).